ShotaSHIBASAKI/EGT-of-interspecific-mutualism/README.md

 Note that these programs have large computational costs because they solve the ordinary differential equations from various intial conditions.
 Please check the initial conditions and the reputations.
+## MC_RQRK.py

+This code simulate the evolutionary dynamics of given number of specues (M) with a given value of parameter k from 1,000 samples of initial conditions with ten replicate.
+In other words, this code run the Monte Carlo simulation to estimate the favorability (probability that each species becomes selfish x=0).
+Some csv files whose name begins with "MC-" are the results that are used in the paper.

 ##  3species_infinite.py